Henderalex/Work_Flow_Test/README.md

-# Security Scan Demo
+# Security Scan

-This demo repository layout shows how to run the Safety scanner, convert its JSON output to SARIF with the custom action, and upload findings to GitHub Advanced Security Code Scanning.
+This repository layout shows how to run the Safety scanner, convert its JSON output to SARIF with the custom action, and upload findings to GitHub Advanced Security Code Scanning.

-## What this demo includes
+## What this includes
 - Workflow at `.../.github/workflows/security-scan.yml` that runs Safety, calls the SARIF converter action, and uploads the SARIF with `github/codeql-action/upload-sarif@v3` (requires `security-events: write`).
 - A vulnerable sample app in `.../vulnerable-app/` with intentionally outdated dependencies (5+ distinct issues across severities).
 - `.../screenshots/` placeholder for evidence of successful runs and Code Scanning alerts.